post detail page top

 NHPC, Faridabad

 Presently there is no certification process in place for fenestration systems.
-The manufacturers of such products obtains test certificates from NABL accredited labs to showcase compliance to the requirements of ECBC.
+The manufacturers of such products obtain test certificates from NABL-accredited labs to showcase compliance with the requirements of ECBC.

 EI Bhawan – Chennai